 Absolute zero inaccessibility theorem: There is no process capable of reducing the temperature of a system to absolute zero in a finite number of steps.

-4th Callen Postulate: The entropy of any system is annulled in the state for which
+4th Postulate of Callen: The entropy of any system is canceled in the state for which

 History of the third law of thermodynamics

-The third law was developed by chemist Walther Nernst during the years 1906-12, and that is why it is often referred to as Nernst's theorem or Nernst's postulate.
+The third law was developed by the chemist Walther Nernst during the years 1906-12, and that is why it is often referred to as Nernst's theorem or Nernst's postulate.
 The third law of thermodynamics states that the entropy of a system at absolute zero is a well-defined constant.
-This is because there is a zero temperature system in its ground state, so its entropy is determined only by the degeneracy of the ground state.
+This is because there is a system at zero temperature in its ground state, so that its entropy is determined only by the degeneration of the ground state.

 In 1912, Nernst declared the law thus: "It is impossible for a procedure to lead to the isotherm T = 0 in a finite number of steps".

-An alternative version of the third law of thermodynamics as established by Gilbert N. Lewis and Merle Randall in 1923: "If the entropy of each element in some crystalline (perfect) state is taken as zero at absolute zero of temperature, each substance has a finite positive entropy; but at the absolute zero of the temperature, the entropy can become zero, and it is in the case of the perfect crystalline substances. "
+An alternative version of the third principle of the laws of thermodynamics as established by Gilbert N. Lewis and Merle Randall in 1923: "If the entropy of each element in some crystalline (perfect) state is taken as zero in the absolute zero of temperature, each substance has a finite positive entropy; but at the absolute zero of the temperature, the entropy can become zero, and it is in the case of the perfect crystalline substances. "

-This version indicates that not only Δ S will reach zero to 0 degrees Kelvin, but that S will also reach zero as long as the crystal has a ground state with only one configuration.
+This version indicates that not only ΔS will reach zero at 0 degrees Kelvin, but that S will also reach zero as long as the crystal has a ground state with a single configuration.
 Some crystals form defects that cause a residual entropy.
 This residual entropy disappears when the kinetic barriers for the transition to a ground state are overcome.